Note 2 - Summary of significant accounting policies: Lessee Leases (Policies)

 |12 Months Ended|

 We determine whether an arrangement is a lease at inception.
 Lessee leases are classified as either finance leases or operating leases.
 A lease is classified as a finance lease if any one of the following criteria are met: the lease transfers ownership of the asset by the end of the lease term, the lease contains an option to purchase the asset that is reasonably certain to be exercised, the lease term is for a major part of the remaining useful life of the asset or the present value of the lease payments equals or exceeds substantially all of the fair value of the asset.
 A lease is classified as an operating lease if it does not meet any one of these criteria.
 Our operating leases are comprised of office space leases, and office equipment.
-Fleet vehicle leases entered into prior to January 1, 2019, under ASC 840 guidelines, are classified as operating leases.
-Fleet vehicle leases entered into beginning January 1, 2019, under ASC 842 guidelines, are classified as finance leases.
-Our leases have remaining lease terms of 1 month to 44 months.
+Fleet vehicle leases entered into prior to January 1, 2019, are classified as operating leases based on expected lease term of 4 years.
+Fleet vehicle leases entered into beginning January 1, 2019, for which the lease is expected to be extended to 5 years, are classified as finance leases .
+Our leases have remaining lease terms of 1 month to 48 months.
 Our fleet finance leases contain a residual value guarantee which, based on past lease experience, is unlikely to result in a liability at the end of the lease.
 As most of our leases do not provide an implicit rate, we use our incremental borrowing rate based on the information available at commencement date in determining the present value of lease payments.

 Costs associated with operating lease assets are recognized on a straight-line basis, over the term of the lease, within cost of goods sold for vehicles used in direct servicing of WCI customers and in operating expenses for costs associated with all other operating leases.
 Finance lease assets are amortized within cost of goods sold for vehicles used in direct servicing of WCI customers and within operating expenses for all other finance lease assets, on a straight-line basis over the shorter of the estimated useful lives of the assets or the lease term.
 The interest component of a finance lease is included in interest expense and recognized using the effective interest method over the lease term.
 We have agreements that contain both lease and non-lease components.
 For vehicle fleet operating leases, we account for lease components together with non-lease components (e.g., maintenance fees).